 You have been challenged with the diagnosis of diabetes.
 Whether it is a new diagnosis or a longstanding one, living with this challenge can trigger a flood of emotions.
 Some of these emotions can include:

 These emotions are natural responses and are experienced by many people, especially when they are first diagnosed with diabetes.
 These emotions might also be experienced by someone managing diabetes over the long term.
-Emotional issues may make it harder to take care of you—to eat right, exercise, and rest—which in turn can affect blood sugar control.
+Emotional issues may make it harder to take care of you — to eat right, exercise and rest — which in turn can affect your blood sugar.
 In addition, you might find yourself trying to reduce stress with unhealthy behaviors, which can contribute to diabetes complications.

 Most people experience stress as an emotional or physical strain.
 It can result in worry, anxiety, and tension.
 Everyday events or changes in life may create stress.
 Stress affects everyone to some degree, but it may be more difficult to manage when people learn that they have diabetes.